First Time Applicant Guide for Organizations

 Grants.gov is an application portal for federal grants.
 If your organization is not yet registered with Grants.gov, go to Organization Registration, after setting up your Login.gov account, and registering with SAM.

-NEA Staff does not have access to your Login.gov, SAM, or Grants.gov accounts, if you run into issues with your any of your registrations, we recommend that reach out to them directly, as that is often the fastest way to get technical support:
+NEA Staff does not have access to your Login.gov, SAM, or Grants.gov accounts, if you run into issues with your any of your registrations, we recommend that reach out to them directly, as that is often the fastest way to get technical support.

 After completing your registrations, you will be able to begin your application.
+Grant program details and application instructions are located in the Grants section of our website.
+These materials include FAQs.

 Part 1 Grants.gov: Complete the Application for Federal Domestic Assistance/Short Organization Form

-Submitted via Grants.gov workspace, this is a brief form that collects basic information such as the name of your organization, location, and staff contacts.
+Submitted via Grants.gov Workspace, this is a brief form that collects basic information such as the name of your organization, location, and staff contacts.
 Applicants must complete this step successfully in order to move on to Part 2.
 A direct link to this form can be found in each grant category’s “How to Apply” page.

 Part 2 NEA Applicant Portal: Complete the Grant Application Form (GAF)